-- outlines the thesis and subsequently responds to the questions, comments, and objections raised by the thesis advisor, the external reviewer, and the members of the board of examiners. - 8.
+- objections raised by the thesis advisor, the external reviewer, and the members of the board of examiners. - 7.
 If a student fails to appear on the date of the defence, they may not make any changes to the thesis before the next date of the defence, with the exception of errata.